Skills4EOSC-WP3/Training-Material/resources/Learning Unit/template_content.md

     - FAIR Learning Unit Template
 ---

-# Fundamentals of Open Science
+# Open Science is the new norm - Fundamentals of Open Science

 Introduction